 Even though part of me feels like I started losing my dad 10 years ago when he was diagnosed, we said our final goodbye to him in December of 2018.
 After 10 long years of dealing with early-onset Alzheimer’s, my dad decided he didn’t want to fight anymore.
-It’s a day I knew would come and one that I thought I would be more prepared for, but I quickly learned nothing could've prepared me for this.
+It’s a day I knew would come and one that I thought I would be more prepared for, but I quickly learned nothing could've prepared me for his loss.
 Some days it feels like he’s been gone an eternity, and other days it feels like it just happened yesterday.
 I miss the dad he was to me before he was sick but I would also do anything to have even the sick version of him back.

 Thank you all for taking the time to read this!
 Your donations mean so much, but your love and support throughout this journey mean so much more.